w3c/wcag3/guidelines/groups/interactive-components/expected-behavior/consistent-visual-design.md

 status: exploratory
 ---

-Interactive components that have similar function and behavior have a consistent visual design.
+:term[Interactive components] that have similar function and behavior have a consistent visual design.